 This one’s easy: we love the carob Tree Houses, six metres above ground and looking out to sea, with a terrace and views of the Atlantic as you shower.
 If you’re holidaying en famille, you’ll probably opt for the Family Apartment, which sleeps six and has a kitchenette.
 And if you want to ogle orange groves and the ocean from your Jacuzzi-toting terrace, book a Suite with Terrace.

-There’s a saltwater pool out in the gardens, with hammocks and sofas to sequester for snoozes in the shade. he Extra beds and cots can be addedand there’s a Superior Suite that can have twin beds
+There’s a heated saltwater pool out in the gardens, with hammocks and sofas to sequester for snoozes in the shade.

 There’s no spa, just a little hut where a therapist can be summoned for treatments, including massages performed using local almond cream.